 They took us to Glacier National Park and showed us the real nature of Montana.
 So beautiful.
 We have such a nice family, and we even got to know some "new, crazy ones" :-) Thank you, Dean, Kim and Abby, for making it an adventure!

 I've enjoyed New York skyline from great rooftops, with a beer in one hand, good friends in the other.
-Before I, every single night, have kissed good night to 2nd Avenue and the sound of sirens and cars.
+Before I, every single night, have said good night to 2nd Avenue and the sound of sirens and cars.
 (I actually miss falling asleep to all the noise..)

 Went to TAO, my favorite restaurant, on Ragne's last day in the city - fellow "Skotselving".
 Small world, huh?
 Just across the street you'll find Lavo, I wouldn't miss it..